Tim Brown (American football): College career

-NFL career
+Professional career

+Los Angeles / Oakland Raiders

-Brown was selected by the Los Angeles Raiders with the 6th pick of the 1988 NFL Draft.
+Brown was selected by the Los Angeles Raiders in the first round with the sixth overall pick of the 1988 NFL draft.
 In his first NFL season, he led the league in kickoff returns, return yards, and yards per return average.
-Though it took time for him to fill into the role as the team's #1 receiver, catching just 147 passes in his first five seasons, he went on to rack up 9 consecutive 1,000-yard seasons from 1993-2001.
+Though it took time for him to fill into the role as the team's #1 receiver, catching just 147 passes in his first five seasons, he went on to rack up 9 consecutive 1,000-yard seasons from 1993 to 2001.
 He also led the NFL in punt returns in 1994, and receptions in 1997.
 In March 1994, Brown was offered and signed a free-agent offer-sheet with the Denver Broncos.
 The Raiders matched the offer soon thereafter.
-He was voted to the Pro Bowl nine times, in 1988 and 1991 as a kick returner, and in 1993-97, 1999 and 2001 as a receiver.
+He was voted to the Pro Bowl nine times, in 1988 and 1991 as a kick returner, and in 1993–97, 1999 and 2001 as a receiver.
 In 2001, Brown would later play alongside another well-known wide receiver, Jerry Rice.
 On December 9, 2001, Brown returned a punt 88 yards for a touchdown in a home game against the Kansas City Chiefs, making him the oldest player in NFL history to score a touchdown on a punt return.
 In 2002, he passed Gene Upshaw to become the Raiders' all-time leader in games played with 224.
 He also set Raiders franchise records for receptions, receiving yards, and punt return yards.
+Brown was released by the Raiders before the 2004 season, as he did not want to accept a smaller role in the offense.